DanyloMurai/Inventory-Analytics-Dashboard/README.md

 - cleaned a complex multi-header Excel dataset in Python
 - transformed the data from wide format to long analytical format
 - validated and explored the dataset with SQL
-- build a 3-page Power BI dashboard:
+- built a 3-page Power BI dashboard:
  - Overview
  - SKU & Location Analysis
  - Stock Risk